Shimer-Fuard/Coffee-Shop-Sales-Analysis/README.md

 ## Project Structure
 ## How to Use
-- Use the web [link](https://app.powerbi.com/view?r=eyJrIjoiYWI4ZmYxMmQtOWQ2Yi00MjQ4LTgzZDItOGI1M2MwYTI5NzU3IiwidCI6IjI1Y2UwMjYxLWJiZDYtNDljZC1hMWUyLTU0MjYwODg2ZDE1OSJ9) to view the report online, or download the [RestaurantOrderAnalysis.pbix](RestaurantOrderAnalysis.pbix) file to access and edit it using Power BI Desktop.
+- Use the web [link](https://app.powerbi.com/view?r=eyJrIjoiYWI4ZmYxMmQtOWQ2Yi00MjQ4LTgzZDItOGI1M2MwYTI5NzU3IiwidCI6IjI1Y2UwMjYxLWJiZDYtNDljZC1hMWUyLTU0MjYwODg2ZDE1OSJ9) to view the report online, or download the [CoffeeShopSales.pbix](CoffeeShopSales.pbix) file to access and edit it using Power BI Desktop.
 - This report contains tHREE interactive pages:

   1.Overall Analysis